Rounge-lab/GENOMICON-Seq/README.md

 `FASTA` or `FASTA.gz` file with the genome sequence(s) - multiple genomes/chromosomes can be stored in one FASTA file. use as few as possible characters for the genome name in the header of the FASAT file.

 `CSV file with primer names and their sequences` required for `amplicon sequencing`, play dataset uses `all_primers.csv` file.
-This is the whole set of primers used for the whole genome sequencing of HPV16 in the [TaME-seq method](https://github.com/jean-marc-costanzi/TaME-seq).
+This is the whole set of primers used for the whole genome sequencing of HPV16 in the [TaME-Seq method](https://github.com/jean-marc-costanzi/TaME-seq).
 The format of the table must be the same.
 The `“name”` column contains primer names, the `“F_R”` column contains information about the primer orientation, and `“seq”` is the primer sequence.

 `CSV file with primer names`, one file per PCR reaction required for `amplicon sequencing` - Depending on the specified number of PCR reactions, for each reaction, a separate primer set has to be pre-made, and placed in `input_data_ampliseq`.
 In our `input_data_ampliseq` from the play dataset, we have 2 primer_set CSV files, `primer_set_1.csv` and `primer_set_2.csv`, the index number at the end specifies in which PCR reaction, primers should be used.
 This is a single-column table (column “name”) with ONLY primer names.
 In case of only one PCR reaction, all names stored in the all_primers.csv should also be in the primer_set_1.csv.
 The number of `primer_set CSV tables` must match the number of specified PCR reactions in `NUM_PCR`.